yuyujunjun/RemoteViewer/README.md

 Naive IMGUI for rendering and interaction.
-Don't actually "render" but receive an image from a third-party remote renderer (e.g. nvdiffrast or gaussian splatting).
+Note: It doesn't actually "render" but receives an image from a third-party remote renderer (e.g. nvdiffrast or gaussian splatting).